 In 2009, Sarah was profiled in People Magazine as a "Hero Among Us."
 The International Leadership Network chose Sarah as the nation's "Young Achiever of the Year," and Sarah was one of just five students nationwide to be named to Parade Magazine's "All-American Service Team."
 Oprah Winfrey featured Sarah and The Sparkle Effect on her show in November of 2009 and again in November of 2010!

 When Sarah isn't busy generating, funding, and training new inclusive cheerleading and dance teams nationwide, she brings the beauty of yoga to people of all abilities as a certified yoga instructor.
-Sarah is also an active member of Kappa Kappa Gamma Sorority at Whitman College as well as the Senior Resident Advisor in her residence hall and currently works in the Admissions Office.
+At Whitman, Sarah serves as the Membership Chair of her sorority, Kappa Kappa Gamma.
+She has also served as the Senior Resident Advisor in her residence hall and currently works in the Admissions Office.